A Brief Introduction: What Is The French Language?

 French is the official language in 29 countries, which puts it in second place behind English.
 The 29 countries are, in alphabetical order: Belgium, Benin, Burkina Faso, Burundi, Cameroon, Canada, Chad, the Ivory Coast, the Democratic Republic of the Congo, Djibouti, Equatorial Guinea, France, Haiti, Luxembourg, Madagascar, Mali, Monaco, Niger, Rwanda, Senegal, Seychelles, Switzerland, Togo and Vanuatu.
 French is also the procedural language for the EU, the only language used for deliberations at the Court of Justice for the EU and one of the recognized working languages of the United Nations.

-The simple answer is “about 300 million," but this obscures a more complicated profile of the language.
+The simple answer is “about 300 million,” but this obscures a more complicated profile of the language.
 Within the 300 million are not only native speakers, but also partial speakers and speakers of numerous French dialects and creoles.
-Through colonization and diaspora, French became the sixth most widely spoken language in the world, following Mandarin Chinese, English, Hindi, Spanish and Arabic.
+Through colonization and diaspora, French is the sixth most widely spoken language in the world, following Mandarin Chinese, English, Hindi, Spanish and Arabic.
 It’s an official language in countries across five different continents and is also the second most studied language in the world, after English: 120 million students are currently learning French.
 Atop the 220 million native speakers in the world, there are an estimated 72 million partial speakers, and these numbers are increasing.
 Owing to population growth in Africa, where approximately 50% of native French speakers live, the total number of French speakers could rise to as much as 700 million by 2050, according to demographers.
-One study even suggests that the number of French speakers could surpass the number of Mandarin speakers by this time.

 Unsurprisingly, France boasts the highest number of native French speakers, although its not the most populous country to have French as an official language: The Democratic Republic of Congo has a population of 77 million, compared to 62 million in France.
 So how can it be that they have fewer French speakers, you ask?